The Cutback

 Chiara Bozzarello

 Women’s football partner on The Underrated Scout.
-I write mainly about WoSo.
+Observations, and how I think about the game

 Substack is the home for great culture